 Instructions

 - Place the chicken pieces in the prepared baking dish.
-Generously spray their tops with olive oil and sprinkle them with the seasonings.
+Generously spray their tops with olive oil and sprinkle them with kosher salt, black pepper, garlic powder, paprika, and dried thyme.

-- Allow the chicken to rest for 5 minutes before serving.
+- Allow the chicken to rest for five minutes before serving.

 Notes

-- You can keep the leftovers in the fridge, in a sealed container, for 3-4 days.
-I don't like to reheat them, though.
-Reheating dries the chicken out.
-Leftover chicken is actually very tasty when eaten cold!
+- You can keep the leftovers in the fridge in a sealed container for 3-4 days.
+I don't like to reheat them, as reheating dries the chicken out.
+Leftover chicken is delicious when eaten cold!

 Nutrition per Serving